 Can you hike Angels Landing and the Narrows in one day?

 Yes, if you are quick and fit.
 Getting on the first shuttle of the day is critical to get a head start on a busy day.
 Hike Angels Landing first and then head into the Narrows.
 Be aware that you probably won’t be able to reach Big Spring at the ‘end’ of the Narrows on this timeframe.

 Has anyone died hiking Angels Landing?

 Unfortunately, yes.
-There have been 9 fatalities on Angels Landing since 2004, but that number is likely much higher.
+There have been a reported 9 fatalities on Angels Landing since 2004, but that number is likely much higher.
 Does this mean you shouldn’t hike the trail?
 No, but it should serve as a reminder that you need to be extremely careful on both the ascent and descent.

 The Narrows Hike Zion